-- The flow of river water in rivers and estuaries: - Permanent flows in other restricted waters, for example İstanbul Boğazı (Bosporus); - Permanent or seasonal oceanic currents; - Temporary wind-induced currents.
+- The flow of river water in rivers and estuaries; - Permanent flows in other restricted waters, for example İstanbul Boğazı (Bosporus); - Permanent or seasonal oceanic currents: - · Temporary wind-induced currents.

-Only surface currents should be encoded.
 It is particularly important to depict currents (both the main flows and permanent eddies) which could set a vessel towards dangers.